New Jersey Repetitive Stress Injury Attorneys

 Seasoned Workers’ Compensation Lawyers Help with Repetitive Stress Injury Claims

-Repetitive stress injuries include a number of painful or uncomfortable conditions that involve muscles, tendons, nerves, and other soft tissues.
+Repetitive stress injuries include several painful or uncomfortable conditions that involve muscles, tendons, nerves, and other soft tissues.
 A repetitive stress injury is usually caused by repeated use of a part of the body, typically the neck, forearms, elbows, wrists, hands, or fingers.
 Many occupations cause repetitive stress injuries, from working at a computer to performing hard manual labor.
 The New Jersey law firm of Garces, Grabler & LeBrocq houses a team of passionate labor lawyers who help good, hard-working people like you file workers’ compensation claims for repetitive stress injuries.
 To learn more about our services, call us today to speak with a workers’ comp attorney.

 Learn more about repetitive stress injuries

-Experts say that a repetitive stress injury is an injury of the musculoskeletal and nervous systems.
+Experts say that a repetitive stress injury is an injury to the musculoskeletal and nervous systems.
 It is often associated with an occupation that involves repetitive tasks, forceful exertions, vibrations, pressing against hard surfaces (mechanical compression), or sustained or awkward positions.
-Repetitive stress injuries may also be related to continuous use of a computer keyboard.
+Repetitive stress injuries may also be related to the continuous use of a computer keyboard.
 The number of people experiencing these injuries as a result of computer use has been increasing for many years.
 Repetitive stress injuries may also result from non-work-related actions such as recreational activities, particularly golf and tennis.

 Some examples of repetitive stress injuries are:

 - Bursitis: inflammation of the fluid-filled sacs that act as cushions between bones, tendons, joints, and muscles.
 There is pain at the site of the inflammation.